How To Care For The Umbilical Cord

-What's the best way to take care of the umbilical cord after birth?
+Find out the best way to take care of the umbilical cord after birth.

 "Umbilical cord care has changed dramatically over the last 20 years, with a less-is-more attitude adopted by most hospitals," says Paula Prezioso, MD, a doctor at Pediatric Associates of New York City and an Assistant Professor of Pediatrics at the NYU Medical School.
 "Originally, a triple dye solution was painted onto the cord at birth, which dried it quickly and allowed it to fall off within a week.
 This was replaced with the equally effective (and less staining) alcohol, which dried the cord in a week or two."

 Now, many hospitals recommend doing nothing but keeping the cord dry.
-"The one problem is babies can’t take a real bath until the cord is off and healed — sponge baths are okay as long as the cord is kept dry," Prezioso says.
-"The problem with this is it may take up to a month for the cord to fall off — a long time not to bathe baby!
+"The one problem is babies can’t take a real bath until the cord is off and healed—sponge baths are okay as long as the cord is kept dry," Prezioso says.
+"The problem with this is it may take up to a month for the cord to fall of—a long time not to bathe baby!
 That’s why I personally recommend using alcohol on the cord with each diaper change to see a complete healing in less than two weeks."